 Carry Multi-Mission Payloads up to 2 KG

 Optical sensors include the HDZoom 30 providing eyes-on-target at distances up to 5 km and the EO/IR Mk-II for high-fidelity daylight and thermal imagery streamed securely anywhere in the world.
 With the new Osprey carry and delivery payload, R70 operators can attach and deliver nearly any object up to 2 kg such as radios, ground sensors, medkits, and more.
 The R70 also adds a new front-mounted EO/IR payload (with image fusion) to supplement bottom-mounted, non-camera payloads.

 Add Custom Payloads for Specialized Missions with the R70 PDK

 The R70’s Payload Development Kit (PDK) further extends payload development to end users, enabling the rapid development of other mission-specific payloads.
 The PDK provides a full set of payload development tools for electrical, mechanical, and software integration.

-Resilient and Battle-Tested
+Resilient and Field-Tested

 The R70’s carbon fiber and magnesium airframe is tested to IP-54/MIL-810G environmental tolerances.
 In flight the R70 can withstand sustained winds up to 65 kph, and operate up to 15,000’ MSL.
 Mission success is underpinned by a robust digital MIMO communications link and two independent navigation subsystems.
 The R70 is able to execute semi-autonomous missions without an active wireless link for operations in denied RF environments.